 Ingredients

-Some Lebanese falafel recipes will call for fava beans but it is optional.
-For this recipe, you can use any dried chickpeas as they work the same way.
+Some Lebanese falafel recipes will call for fava beans but I have never tried with it.
+For this recipe, you can use any kind of dried chickpeas as I have tested them all.

 - chickpeas (black or white): use only dried form.